Trevor-Marchand/soc-home-lab/Setup/Windows-Forwarder-setup.md

 renderXml = false
 ```

-### Restart Forwarder
+### 5. Restarted the Forwarder
+After updating inputs.conf I restarted the forwarder to apply
+the changes:
 ```powershell
 Restart-Service SplunkForwarder
 ```

-## Verify Connection
+## Verifying the Connection
-In Splunk Web run:
+I confirmed logs were flowing into Splunk by running:
 index="windows" | stats count by sourcetype
-All configured log sources should appear.
+All configured log sources appeared in the results confirming
+the pipeline was working correctly.